unkaktus/grill/README.md

 ```

 And then just pass resulted file to `grill` input.
-As of now, scanning whole Tor network should take less than 50m.
-(Probaly waiting for 7s for packets to arrive is too much?)
+As of now, scanning whole Tor network should take less than 30m.

-Acknolegments
+Acknowlegments
 -------------
 `grill` is hugely inspired by similar Scapy scanner by David Stainton [https://github.com/david415/scan_for_rfc5961]
 and PoC by violentshell [https://github.com/violentshell/rover].